hoooknew/pancake-spotify-player/README.md

 - [x] the border on the bottom is missing at 125% zoom.
 - [x] close button is missing on the sign in screen
 - [x] rename app on the spotify dev site
+- [ ] fix the blurriness on high dpi displays

 ## times to update the state